The first PQVM-native, post-quantum L1.

 STARK signature aggregation

-Winterfell STARK proofs aggregate all Dilithium3 signatures in a block into a single proof.
+Winterfell STARK proofs aggregate all ML-DSA-65 signatures in a block into a single proof.
 The proving pipeline is fully asynchronous — it has never blocked consensus in benchmark or soak runs.
 Combined with Zstd and pubkey deduplication, the three-layer pipeline reduces a 7.76 MB worst-case block (30M gas / 2 s) to ~425 KB on disk after the proving window — an ~18× end-to-end reduction.
 STARK peak compression is 7.1× at batch=5 (4–7× sustained).

 Traction